felixschorer/cmb-protocol/docs/packets.md

 ```
 - Flags: 8 bit field for specifying various options
   - 0x01 REVERSE: Reverse the order in which the blocks are sent
-- Resource ID: 128 bit identifier of the requested resource
+- Resource Hash: 128 bit identifier of the requested resource
 - Resource Length: Length of the resource
 - Block Offset: 64 bit unsigned integer to resume the transfer from a previous connection